HillsMakan/sydneyhillsmakan/src/content/partner/vib_express_transport.md

 * Grocery Delivery
 * Food Delivery
 * Moving Or Pick Up Services
 * IKEA Pick Up Services

+Vehicle : And The model of the car is Toyota Kluger Hybrid 2021.

+This car can fit maximum 4 people + 4 Check in   bag (25kg each) + 4 Hand carry bag (7kg each)